Suvink/docs-choreo-dev/en/docs/tutorials/secure-an-api-with-role-based-access-control.md

 ### Prerequisites

-Before you begin:

-1. **Create a Choreo Organization**:
+If you're new to Choreo, create an organization:
  1. Go to [https://console.choreo.dev/](https://console.choreo.dev/) and sign in using your preferred method.
  2. Enter a unique organization name (e.g., `Stark Industries`).
  3. Read and accept the privacy policy and terms of use.
  4. Click **Create**.

 This creates the organization and opens the home page of the default project created for you.

-!!! info "Enable Asgardeo as the Key Manager"
-    If you created your organization in Choreo before February 21, 2023, and have not enabled Asgardeo as the key manager, follow these steps:

-    1. In the Choreo Console, go to the top navigation menu and click **Organization**.
-This takes you to the organization's home page.
-    2. In the left navigation menu, click **Settings**.
-    3. In the header, click the **Organization** list to open the organization-level settings page.
-    4. Click the **API Management** tab and then click **Enable Asgardeo Key Manager**.
-    5. In the confirmation dialog, click **Yes**.

-    !!! tip
-        Enabling Asgardeo as the default key manager has the following effects:
-        - Asgardeo becomes the default key manager and cannot be disabled, changed, or removed.
-        - Existing applications created via the Developer Portal will continue to function, but new applications will use Asgardeo as the key manager.
-        - New grant types (e.g., **Password**, **Authorization Code**, **PKCE**, and **Implicit**) will become available.
-        - The capability to add an external IdP will be disabled.
-However, you can use [Asgardeo's federation capabilities](https://wso2.com/asgardeo/docs/get-started/asgardeo-use-cases/#identity-federation) for similar functionality.

 ### Step 1: Create an API proxy component and deploy it